 Best Practices for Email Marketing Campaigns for Gen Z

-- Promote social sharing.
-Add social media buttons and embed posts or videos from your channels.
-This can help convert email subscribers into social media followers and increase overall engagement.
+- Promote Social Sharing: Add visible social media buttons and embed posts or short clips from your platforms.
+This strengthens cross-channel engagement and helps convert email subscribers into active followers on your social networks.

 Set an Email Preference Center